Jump to content

 Anyway, Mac Silicon users are in a similar place with Ryzen with on-board graphics, with some key differences:

-1. Post Processing Effects are disabled.
-(This emulates Intel IGP support, Mac systems with Core i-Series CPUs had the same limitation.)
+1. Most Post Processing Effects are disabled.
+This emulates Intel IGP support, Mac systems with Core i-Series CPUs had the same limitation.
+Was corrected elsewhere that the Shadow Engine (above the lowest setting representing the dithering shadow engine) and Amb.
+Occlusion are both post-processing effects.

 2. FSAA is limited to 4x max.

 3. Regarding the entire M1-M3 lineup, the CPU makes no real difference across all four variants of each chip.
-(Having 4, 8, 12, or 16 Graphic Cores for the game is negligible when only one is needed to run it well.)
+(Having 4, 8, 12, or 16 Graphic Cores for the game is negligible when only one is needed to run it well.
+Better frame rates on the more expensive models, that's basically it.)

 Refresh rate doesn't appear because I'm using Borderless windowed mode.
 I've also favored water effects over shadows because the weird 'clock warp' when a zone load in happens and seems a bit Breaking Bad-ish to me, so in the old Shadow engine, it's a lot less pronounced.
 Ambient Occlusion makes little sense without the new shadow engine, so that's off too.

 Finally I also prefer high FPS performance over pretty.
 As such, Vertical Sync is disabled.
-This is because I have a monitor that is made for gaming use, so screen tearing is handled in the Monitor Hardware itself (AMD Freesync compatible).
-If you're on a 60FPS or sub-60FPS display, really consider leaving that feature on unless you like seeing tears in the graphics when you spin left and right.
+This is because I have a monitor that is made for gaming use, so screen tearing is handled in the Monitor Hardware itself suitably well not to worry about it (AMD Freesync certified, but still works on Apple).
+If you're on a 60FPS or sub-60FPS display, really consider leaving that feature on unless you like seeing "tears" in the graphics when you spin left and right quickly.

 Screenshot 2024-04-15 at 7.35.39 PM.png